RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 ### Create or acquire a folder full of wav files

-This is going to be different depending on what voice you're training, so hard to go into every possible option, but in the end you'll need a folder full of 3-10 second long wav files.
+This is going to be different depending on what voice you're training, so it's hard to go into every possible option, but in the end you'll need a folder full of 2-10 second long wav files.
 If you're recording your own voice, make sure you use a good microphone, try to avoid any background noise or music, and don't leave a lot of empty space before or after the speech.

 I would probably aim for at least an hour worth of audio files (possibly more).
 I know that seems like a lot, but you're teaching an AI model how to talk from scratch. it doesn't really know how to speak.